Tony Abbott: Birth and family background

 Abbott was born on 4 November 1957 at the General Lying-In Hospital in Lambeth, London, England.
-He is the oldest of four children born to Fay (née Peters; b.
-1933) and Richard Henry "Dick" Abbott (1924–2017).
+He is the oldest of four children born to Fay (née Peters; 1933–2025) and Richard Henry "Dick" Abbott (1924–2017).
 He has three younger sisters, including Christine Forster, who has also been involved in politics.
 His mother was born in Sydney, while his father was born in Newcastle upon Tyne, England.

-In 1940, during World War II, 16-year-old Dick Abbott came to Australia with his British parents.
-Dick was called up to the Royal Australian Air Force in 1942.
-Dick and his mother returned to the United Kingdom in 1954 where he met and married Fay Peters, a dietitian.
+At age 16, Dick Abbott moved to Australia with his parents.
+Two years later, in 1942, he was called up to the Royal Australian Air Force.
+Dick Abbott and his mother returned to the UK in 1954 where he met and married Fay Peters, a dietitian.